wink-/winkky-farms/content/posts/farm-kids.md

 **Jake's current thinking**: Interested in agricultural engineering - combining his love of farming with his aptitude for technology.
 He might farm, or he might design equipment for farmers.

-**Emma's current thinking**: Changes weekly between veterinarian, teacher, and "farmer like Grandpa."
+**Emma's current thinking**: Changes weekly between veterinarian, teacher, and "farmer like Uncle Dick."
 We'll see where her interests lead.

 ## Teaching Moments Everywhere